 It is possible to go there by car or by taxi.
 Moreover, some regular public buses stop right by the beach.
 See Varela’s timetable for Ponta Delgada to Vila Franca do Campo and stop at Água d’Alto.

 Água d’Alto has some of the most popular beaches around São Miguel island.
 So, especially in the summer, many people come on sunny days.
-Locals and travelers enjoy this place very much as there is a lot of space on the wide beach.
+Locals and travelers enjoy this place very much because it offers a lot of space on the wide beach.

-If you wish to go with fewer people, we recommend going early in the morning or right before sunset in the evening.
+If you prefer a smaller group, we recommend visiting early in the morning or just before sunset.
 Furthermore, a lifeguard is present only during the high season (June to September).
 Otherwise, the beach doesn’t have a guard.

 After this trail, you can also continue straight to the next one called Praia.
 This will lead you directly to Lagoa do Fogo, right at the base of the lake.
 Although this might take some time, you might do it in the morning.
 It is also possible to go on a guided tour with us to discover this beautiful region of the green island.

-The islet of Vila Franca do Campo is probably the best beach on São Miguel island.
+The Vila Franca do Campo Islet is probably the best beach on São Miguel Island.
 It is an old submarine volcano with crystal-clear waters in its crater, where you can swim and snorkel.
 This wonder of nature is open only from June to October for preservation purposes.

 If you visit the island outside the high season, you can still visit Vinha da Areia beach in Vila Franca do Campo.
 The black-sand beach is ideal for relaxing when the sun is shining.

-Vila Franca is a county and municipality south of São Miguel.
-The town was built in the 15th century, shortly after the island’s discovery.
-The colonial officials in charge lived there, and sugar cane was the main source of wealth.
+Vila Franca do Campo is a county and municipality south of São Miguel.
+The city was built in the 15th century, shortly after the island’s discovery.
+The colonial officials in charge lived there, and sugar cane was the primary source of wealth.

-In 1582, Vila Franca witnessed one of the biggest naval battles in the Azores between the Portuguese and Spanish.
+In 1582, Vila Franca witnessed one of the most significant naval battles in the Azores between the Portuguese and Spanish.
 Portugal lost its independence for 60 years, during which time the defeated Portuguese were executed in Vila Franca.

 In 1900, Vila Franca was the first place in Portugal to have public illumination by electric energy.